whilo/datsys/README.md

 If you need to reset the system, call `reset`.
 You can also call something like `(run {:server {:port 8882}})` to specify config overrides.
-The schema for this is in `catalysis.config`.
+The schema for this is in `datsys.config`.
 Unfortunately, not sure yet how to get the `reset` function to also accept the `config-overrides` option.

 And maybe eventually we'll also helpers for running multiple instances at once to test different things...